Vyral/base-template/_posts/2019-12-13-how-does-delayed-financing-work-and-will-it-benefit-you.md

 {% include pullquote.html %}

 Now, I should point out that delayed financing loans can be tricky.
-For one thing, **lenders have to source the funds from the original cash purchase**—by far the most common issues that arises.
+For one thing, **lenders have to source the funds from the original cash purchase**—by far the most common issue that arises.
 In other words, the way we handle financing in a specific situation will depend on the source of the funds used to buy the home.
 For example, say the source was a secured asset like a brokerage line of credit or a home equity line of credit.
 In that case, the cash-out proceeds for the delayed financing loan must go directly to that particular creditor to pay back what was borrowed. &nbsp;

 It’s also fairly common for us to see situations where a third-party person has gifted the money to the original purchaser.
 Unfortunately, this will disqualify you from receiving a delayed financing loan.
 Based on Freddie Mac and Fannie Mae’s regulatory rules, it’ll be six months before you’re eligible for a cash-out refinance, which is, of course, problematic since you have just 90 days to receive the tax writeoff associated with acquisition indebtedness. &nbsp; &nbsp;&nbsp;